Is there a cure for baldness?

 But what about the here and now?
 Although there are lots of dubious and fraudulent hair loss treatments out there, they’re not all snake oil.
-When it comes to fighting baldness with science you’ve got two options:
+When it comes to fighting baldness with science you’ve got a few options:

 - Your other option to fight MPB is a hair transplant.
 This is where damaged hair follicles are removed and replaced with healthy follicles from elsewhere on your scalp.
 Hair transplants can be effective but they are a temporary measure, as the transplanted follicles will begin to shrink.
 Treatment can also be expensive.